 Composting domestic waste

 As part of Irish Government policy on waste management, targets were set to reduce biodegradable waste consigned to landfill.
-Recycling and composting of domestic waste has been established as one way of reaching this target.
+The recycling and composting of domestic waste has been established as one way of reaching this target.

-European Union (Household Food Waste and Bio -Waste) Regulations 2013 (S.I.
-No. 71 of 2013) are designed to promote the segregation and recovery of household food waste.
-The Regulations will be phased in over a period to 1 July 2016, brown bins for composting will be rolled out to most towns and cities with only very small population areas being exempt or small islands or areas where it is simply not technically, environmentally or practical to separately collect such waste.
+The European Union (Household Food Waste and Bio -Waste) Regulations 2013 were designed to promote the segregation and recovery of household food waste.
+Brown bins for composting have been rolled out to most towns and cities with only very small population areas being exempt or small islands or areas where it is simply not technically, environmentally or practical to separately collect such waste.

 In addition to contributing to the recycling process, composting reduces the